M0h3eN/bndf/docs/index.md

 </ol>

 ## Data Storing
-From Data Storing point of view BDNS construct both scalable and standardize formats for meta-data and large scale raw data.
+From Data Storing point of view BNDF construct both scalable and standardize formats for meta-data and large scale raw data.
 The detail structure of the stored data could be found in the diagram below.

 <p align="center">